 5.5 RAN Area registration

 The UE performs a RAN-based notification area update (RNAU) periodically or when the UE selects a cell that does not belong to the configured RNA.

+A L2 U2N Remote UE, while in RRC_INACTIVE performs RNAU periodically or when the serving cell of the L2 U2N Relay UE changes (e.g., due to reconfiguration with sync or when a a different L2 U2N Relay UE is reselected) and this new serving cell does not belong to the configured RNA of L2 U2N Remote UE.

 6 Reception of broadcast information